August 29, 2021 at 2:49 AM #7566SUCULTUREAdmin,

 of the African

-These stereotypes, sadly, have been perpetrated and reinforced by the mainstream media in Europe, the North Atlantic and elsewhere, including campaigns designed by Charity Organisations that employ negative imagery to engender compassion and donations rightly or wrongly; and films.
+These stereotypes, sadly, have been perpetrated and reinforced by the mainstream media in Europe, the North Atlantic and elsewhere, including campaigns designed by Charity Organisations that employ negative imagery to engender compassion and donations, rightly or wrongly; as well as harmful narratives in Hollywood movies.

-Racial theories during the 14th to the early/mid 20th century, were developed and expounded, to explain Africa’s seeming backwardness, barbarism, and incapacity to progress itself; not until Africans came in contact with an apparent ‘more able and advanced race’, that brought progress and civilisation.
-The perception by ordinary Europeans during this period, perpetuated by the bourgeois, and newspaper articles, was that the predominant business, or lifestyle of Africans prior to the arrival of the Europeans was that of savage chaos which was providentially fixed by the Europeans, bringing civilisation to a people against whom salvation was a key driver to success.
-The implication of this is a resulting sense of distrust amongst the North–South divide of Africans in Africa, Africans in the Global Diaspora, and how Africans perceive themselves and their surroundings.
-Added to this is the requirement to implement western based neoliberal reforms, which satisfies specific economic indices.
+Racial theories during the 14th to the early/mid 20th century, were developed and expounded, to explain Africa’s seeming backwardness, barbarism, and incapacity to progress itself; under the premise that “not until Africans came in contact with an apparent ‘more able and advanced race’, did Africa experience progress and civilisation.
+The perception by ordinary Europeans during this period, perpetuated by the merchants, the European bourgeoisie, and newspaper articles, was that the predominant business, or lifestyle of Africans prior to the arrival of the Europeans was that of savagery and chaos, which was ‘providentially’ fixed by the Europeans, bringing civilisation to a people for whom salvation was a key driver to success.
+The implication of this is a resulting sense of distrust/chasm amongst the North–South divide of Africans in Africa, Africans in the wider Global Diaspora, and how Africans perceive themselves, and their surroundings.
+Added to this is the 21st century requirement to implement ideologically western neoliberal reforms, which satisfies specific economic indices.

 Pan African vloggers:

-Given this, as part of their collective and bold ambition to show the good side of Africa to the world, youthful African vloggers are travelling across the length of Africa, to create cohesion, change perceptions and expose some of the hidden/impressive luxuries, including the landscape’s of Africa.
+Given this, as part of their collective and bold ambition to show the good side of Africa to the world, youthful African vloggers are travelling across the length, and breadth of Africa, to create cohesion, change perceptions and expose some of the hidden luxuries across Africa, including the impressive landscape’s of Africa.

 Famous for its endless open savanna, the open plains of the Serengeti, the Ngorongoro Crater, Botswana’s Okavango Delta, Mount Kilimanjaro looming majestically on the horizon, the Osun-Osogbo Sacred Grove and the Maasai Mara, Africa boasts unrivalled concentrations of exceptional terrains and sprawling landscapes dotted with rich culture and people.